kokestu/invasive-species-fieldtrip/mink-invasion.md

 importantly different [ecological
 niches](https://en.wikipedia.org/wiki/Ecological_niche) to the mink, with both being omnivorous and terrestrial.
-It is possible to include these species in the model, and also to adjust it to take account of the difference in diet and behaviour which would mean that they interact less with the species of interest (**TODO:** incorporate this?).
+It is possible to include these species in the model, and also to adjust the competition coefficients to take account of the difference in diet and behaviour which would mean that they interact less with the species of interest.
+However, the model with these additions functions similarly, at the cost of being more complicated, so we won’t bother going into it here.
+If you’re interested in how we would go about doing this, ask me.

-## Escapes from farms TODO
+## Escapes from farms

 The reason that the American mink was introduced to Europe is in order to [farm it for fur](https://en.wikipedia.org/wiki/Fur_farming), and and